A deed is the legal instrument through which real property is conveyed from its owner to another person. A deed will normally include:

 Different types of deed offer different levels of assurance to buyers about what they are purchasing from the seller, and what recourse the may have in the event that they later learn of a problem, such as a question of the seller's ownership rights, or undisclosed liens or easements.

-A warranty deed generally provides the buyer with four warranties in relation to the real property it conveys:
+A warranty deed represents to a buyer that the seller holds clear title to the real estate conveyed by the deed.
+A warranty deed typically provides the buyer with four warranties in relation to the real property it conveys:

 Right to Convey: The transferor (seller) has the right to convey the property to the transferee (buyer);

 Defense Against Claims: The transferor will defend the title against claims made by other persons;

 Full Ownership: An affirmation by the transferor that he is "seized in fee" in the real estate, meaning that he owns all rights to the real estate; and